AnkitaSwamy/BowlingGame/README.md

 # BowlingGame

-Simple Spring Boot BowlingGame game
+Simple Spring Boot Bowling game
 ====================================
 REST API for playing the bowling game.
 It involves only backend , Java with Spring framework is used.